 An abandoned Jewish cemetery in Asilah, Morocco, looks like a solemn and beatific spot by the ocean, but it holds a tragic history as well as some surprisingly mysterious headstones.

-Witness to that banished community is the tiny Jewish cemetery located right by the sea beneath the city walls of Asilah.
-The graves lie there still, sadly abandoned and surrounded by weeds.
-The gravestones are mainly simple and have epigrams, written in Hebrew and in Spanish as was usual in Sephardic communities.
+The graves lie there still, abandoned and surrounded by weeds.
+The gravestones are mainly simple and have epigrams, written in Hebrew and in Spanish as was common in the Sephardic communities.

-Any explorer visiting the cemetery would do well to say a prayer for not only the tragic Jewish communities that once lived in the area, but also for poor, unfortunate Simi.
+Any explorer visiting the cemetery would do well to say a prayer for not only the dead left behind by the diaspora, but also for poor, unfortunate Simi.